 $ sudo purge-old-kernels --keep 3 -qy

 For more details, refer man pages.

-Important: It is highly recommended to have at least two Kernels (Current Kernel and one old Kernel).
-In case, you had any problems, such as hardware or software compatibility issues, with the current Kernel, you can immediately switch back to the old Kernel.
-This way you can still have a chance to fix what will be the problem with the current Kernel.
+Important: It is highly recommended to keep at least two Kernels (Current Kernel and one old Kernel).
+In case, you had any problems, such as hardware or software compatibility issues with the current Kernel, you can immediately switch back to the old Kernel.
+This way you can still have a chance to fix what could be the problem with the current Kernel.
 So, do not remove all old Kernels.
-It is always better to keep at least one old Kernel for any emergency backup.
+It is always good practice to have at least one old Kernel for any emergency backup.

 - Linux Kernel Utilities – Scripts To Compile And Update Latest Linux Kernel For Debian And Derivatives

 And, that's all for now.
 Hope this guide helps.
 If you find our guides useful, please share them on your social, professional networks and support OSTechNix.